Home ยป Blog ยป Charlotte Mason ยป How to Teach Geography with Living Books

 How to Teach Geography with Living Books

-I HATED geography as a child.
-It was tedious, repetitive, and included lots of looking up things like the population of a given country that I have never cared to look up since.
+I hated geography as a child.
+It was tedious and repetitive, and it involved lots of looking up things like the population of a given country that I have never cared to look up since.
 It wasn’t until I learned to teach geography with living books and learned right alongside my children that I realized what a joy it really is.

 What is Geography?

-Simply put, geography is the relation of every place to someplace else and understanding each place’s physical features and activities.
+Simply put, geography is the relationship of every place to someplace else and the understanding of each place’s physical features and activities.
 It gives us a sense of belonging, a sense of our own place in the world in relation to other humans, just as history gives us a sense of our place in the world’s timeline.

-What better way, then, to introduce a child to all the wonders of our world than to use living books and travel alongside heroes, explorers, missionaries and adventurers?
-Children form a relationship with that person and travel in their minds’ eye right alongside them across rivers, through jungles, and deep into the rainforests.
+What better way to introduce a child to all the wonders of our world than to use living books and travel alongside heroes, explorers, missionaries, and adventurers?ย Children form a relationship with that person and travel in their minds’ eye alongside them across rivers, through jungles, and deep into the rainforests.
 It’s a winning way to introduce children joyously to the world!

 Geography doesn't have to be boring or tedious.
 Teach geography with living books! #charlottemason #geography